Loading...

 The other victims were Federico Gualtieri, a marine biology graduate whose thesis focused on coral diversity in the Maldives, and diving instructor Gianluca Benedetti, a former banker who relocated to the Maldives years ago to pursue diving full-time.

-So far, Benedetti is the only diver whose body has been recovered.
-Rescuers located him inside the cave on Thursday before worsening weather forced search teams to stop operations.
+Benedetti's body was the first to be recovered after rescuers located him inside the cave on Thursday before worsening weather forced search teams to stop operations.

-Italian Ambassador Damiano Francovigh explained the challenges facing rescue crews, describing the underwater cave as extremely difficult to navigate.
+Italian Ambassador Damiano Francovigh explained the challenges that had faced the rescue crews, describing the underwater cave as extremely difficult to navigate.

 “It’s a particularly complex dive because the cave is divided into three separate, interconnected segments,” he said.